Michalis-Chatzimichalis/plex-letterboxd/README.md

 ## Support

-For further issues, create an issue and I'll look into it.
+If problems arise, create an issue and I'll look into it.